CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 1. Add a local user account with the desired role and permissions as described in {{<link url="User-Accounts#add-a-new-user-account" text="Add a New User Account">}}.

-2. To ensure the local user account password will authenticate the user only when none of the RADIUS servers are reachable, configure the {{<link url="RADIUS-AAA#required-radius-client-configuration" text="authentication order">}} such that RADIUS has a preferred priority over local authentication:
+2. To ensure the local user account password authenticates the user only when none of the RADIUS servers are reachable, configure the {{<link url="RADIUS-AAA#required-radius-client-configuration" text="authentication order">}} so that RADIUS has a preferred priority over local authentication:

 {{< tabs "TabID211 ">}}
 {{< tab "NVUE Commands ">}}